Mattea Meyer

-Mattea Julia Meyer (born 9 November 1987 in Basel; resident in Villmergen and Opfikon) is a Swiss politician, a member of the Swiss National Council and co-president of the Swiss Social Democratic Party.
+Mattea Julia Meyer ([maˈteːa ˈmaɪər]; born 9 November 1987) is a Swiss politician who currently serves as member of the National Council for the Social Democratic Party since 2015.
+Concurrently she co-chairs the Social Democratic Party of Switzerland together with Cédric Wermuth.
+Previously, Meyer served on the Cantonal Council of Zürich from 2011 to 2015.

 Early life and education

-Mattea Meyer was born in Basel, but her family moved to Winterthur in Canton Zurich.
+Meyer was born 9 November 1987 in Basel, Switzerland to an agricultural engineer father and a kindergarten teacher mother.
+She was raised, together with her sister and brother, in Rothenfluh and Winterthur.

 She studied history, geography and political science at the University of Zurich between 2007 and 2015.
 She obtained a MSc in Human and Economic Geography from the University of Zurich in 2015.
 During her studies, she stayed for one semester at the University of Aix-Marseille where she experienced protests by the professors and students of the University.

 Political career

 From 2009 to 2013 she was Vice-President of the Young Socialists of Switzerland.
 From 2011 to 2015 she was a member of the Grand Council of the Canton of Zurich.
 In 2015 she was re-elected in her constituency with the best result of her party, but in April 2015, the cantonal party nominated her as a candidate for the 2015 National Council elections.
 Since the 30 November 2015, she represents the SP in the National Council of Switzerland and resigned as a cantonal councilor.
 In her first legislature in the National Council she was a member of the Finance Commission and the Immunity Commission of the National Council.
 In the parliamentary elections in 2019, Meyer was re-elected as a national councilor.
 In her second legislature she took a seat in the commission for health and social security (SGK) and remained in the immunity commission.
 In December 2019 Meyer announced that together with Cédric Wermuth, she would be a candidate for the presidency of the SP Switzerland.
 Succeeding Christian Levrat, they were elected on 17 October 2020.